Cameroon: Clean and green Bamenda city for a healthy and peaceful environment

 As a result, 500kg of municipal solid waste have been collected at the Back Rota community, over 50 youths were sensitized on the importance of peace, dialogue and proper waste management as a tool to combat air pollution and promote a peaceful and healthy living.
 Overall, it has been an incredible experience for all club members, while creating the opportunities for mobilizing more and more MasterPeacers in Bamenda and across Cameroon and strenghtening sustainable networks to foster peace and fight against violence and extremism in the country.

 Inspired by MasterPeace Cameroon and their projects and events?
-You can find more about them on their web page, or follow them here:
+You can find more about them on their web page, or follow their activities through social media:

 Being a full time volunteer, humanitarian and peace builder.
 I founded H4BF Cooperative, umbrella organisation for MasterPeace Cameroon.
 I enjoy empowering and supporting youths via vocational training and support program.
 I believes in building dynamic units with a passionate commitment to delivering value-added and innovative solutions around my environs.